buraksenyurt/enterprise-patterns-with-java/README.md

-# enterprise-patterns-with-java
-Enterprise pattern and practices with Java programming language.
+# Enterprise Pattern and Practices with Java